 Meanwhile, the UN-funded FLIPback project reverses the inversion of Earth's magnetic field.
 Although no one remembers, a CyberFaction invasion was prevented at this time.

-25th December 2006
+25th December 2006 AD

-When morning comes in the UK, large numbers of people walk to the top of nearby high buildings and go to the edge, apparently ready to jump off.
-Prime Minister Harriet Jones goes on the TV - appealing to people to remain calm, and appealing for someone called "the Doctor" to "help us".
-Immediately after this appeal, a sonic wave hits London, shattering windows across the city.
+When morning comes in the UK large numbers of people walk to the top of nearby high buildings and go to the edge, apparently ready to jump off.
+Prime Minister Harriet Jones goes on the TV - appealing to people to remain calm and appealing for someone called "the Doctor" to "help us".
+Immediately after this appeal, a sonic wave hits London - shattering windows across the city.
 A large spacecraft then appears over London.
-Shortly after this, the people on the edge of the rooves come to their senses - acting like they've been hypnotised.
+Shortly after this, the people on the edge of the roofs come to their senses - acting like they've been hypnotised.
 Minutes after that, the alien ship travels away, but it is blown up by a large energy weapon which fires out from somewhere in London.

 Elton Pope stumbles across Ursula Blake's blog.
 He meets her and joins a group she is part of who are looking for the Doctor.
 They meet up every week.
 Elton coins a name for the group: "London Investigators 'N' Detective Agency" or LINDA.
 Over time, the group become strong friends and branch out into new things such as music.

-The Doctor and Rose say goodbye to Mickey and Jackie before leaving in the TARDIS
+The Doctor and Rose say goodbye to Mickey and Jackie before leaving in the TARDIS.

 In an alternative universe where Great Britain has a President, there is a country called New Germany, rich people own Zeppelins, and the immensely powerful Cybus Corporation provides download services straight to the brain through earpieces, John Lumic - Cybus Corporation's owner - creates a race of Cybermen from people living on the streets.